 - Fresh fruit – strawberries, blueberries, or blackberries

 - Peanut butter and honey (my favorite as a kid)

 - Turn it into a dessert with a scoop of ice cream and sprinkles

-Yes, you can easily freeze these waffles to use later.
-In fact, my kids are such huge fans of these that I always make an extra batch or two to keep in the freezer so they can have a warm breakfast before school.
-Just be sure to store them in an airtight, freezer-safe container, like these large Ziploc bags.
+You can easily freeze these waffles, in fact, my kids are such huge fans of these that I always make an extra batch or two to keep in the freezer so they can have a warm breakfast before school.
+Just be sure to store them in an airtight, freezer-safe container, like a large Ziploc bag.

 They will stay fresh in the freezer for at least 2 months.
-When you’re ready to eat them, just warm them up in the microwave (though they won’t be as crispy), toaster or toaster oven until they’ve been heated throughout and serve!
+When you’re ready to eat them, just warm them up in the microwave (though they won’t be as crispy), toaster, or toaster oven until they’re heated.

 More Easy Breakfast Recipes

 This Belgian waffle recipe really is the best!
 They’re so easy to make and the waffles turn out perfectly every time!
 Leave us a comment below and tell us how much you loved these or tag us on social media so we can see all of the delicious food you’re making!